 Eat The Best Gelato In The World

-No one day in San Gimignano is complete without gelato, especially when you’re traveling with kids!
+One day in San Gimignano would be incomplete without gelato, especially if you’re traveling with kids!
 Italy and gelato go hand in hand, and San Gimignano happens to be home to what many consider the best gelato in the world.

-Gelateria Dondoli is absolutely world famous, and for good reason.
-This incredible gelateria is known for its original and unusual flavors that you won’t find anywhere else, like pink grapefruit and sparkling wine!
+Gelateria Dondoli is world famous.
+This incredible gelateria is known for its original and unusual flavors that you can’t find anywhere else, like pink grapefruit and sparkling wine!
 Yum!

 Everything is hand-made with incredible attention to detail, and they’ve won numerous international awards for their innovative creations.